 In the 1840s and ‘50s, restless young men – yuppies of their day – were organizing “base ball” clubs to bond and exercise in New York City.
 Such were the beginnings of America’s new national game.
 However, baseball, New York-style, wasn’t only the preserve of well-to-do white guys.
 To many, Black baseball means the Negro Leagues, the vibrant, self-reliant enterprise founded in 1920 in response to Jim Crow-era prejudices (and only recently historically validated by major-league baseball).
-But in the 19th century, with baseball no different than the society it was embedded in, African Americans formed their own amateur and professional teams.
+But in the 19th century, with baseball no different than the society it was embedded in, African-Americans formed their own amateur and professional teams.

 In 1867, the National Association of Base Ball Players – baseball’s first organized league – barred teams with Black players.
-Less than 10 years later, the new National League adopted an unofficial ban that would endure for nearly 60 years.
+Less than 10 years later, the new National League adopted an unofficial ban that would endure nearly 60 years.
 Black baseball became a unique part of American culture, and in New York City, it’s become a long-lost history.
-From its beginning in the settlement of Weeksville to the stadiums of the Negro Leagues, discover long-gone and still extant New York City locations connected to the history of Black baseball!
+From its beginning in the settlement of Weeksville to the stadiums of the Negro Leagues, discover long gone and still extant New York City locations connected to the history of Black baseball!

 The Satellite Ground at Union and Montrose Avenues opened in the 1860s and served as a ballplaying venue for early Brooklyn teams such as the Fultons.
 It was also the seat of early Black baseball – the home ground for the Unknown of Weeksville, the Uniques and the Monitor and site of the “championship of colored clubs” in 1867.
 Situated across the street from the Union Grounds – the first enclosed baseball field ever constructed – the Satellite (like the Union and Capitoline Grounds in Bedford-Stuyvesant) hosted cricket and ice skating as well.
 Each was flooded in the winter to form a giant skating rink – where baseball was also played on ice!
 The NYPD’s 90th Precinct house now occupies the Satellite Ground site.